-On July 6, 2000 we provided a \$400,000 term loan to Ms. Paolillo, our Executive Vice President and Chief Financial Officer.
+On July 6, 2000, with Board approval, we provided a \$400,000 term loan to Ms. Paolillo, our Executive Vice President and Chief Financial Officer.
 The loan bears interest at 6.52%, which is compounded annually.
-Ms. Paolillo shall repay the principal amount of this loan, together with accrued interest, in installments equal to 50% of the amount that any bonuses received by Ms. Paolillo in her capacity as our employee exceed 100% of her minimum target bonus for the applicable period, commencing with the bonus paid for fiscal year 2001.
-If not sooner paid, the outstanding principal balance and accrued interest are due and payable in full on December 15, 2007.
-The largest aggregate amount of indebtedness outstanding since October 1, 2000 was \$432,670.
+Ms. Paolillo shall repay the principal amount of this Note, together with accrued interest, in installments equal to 50% of the amount that any bonuses received by Ms. Paolillo in her capacity as our employee exceed 100% of her minimum target bonus for the applicable period, commencing with the bonus paid for fiscal year 2001.
+If not sooner paid the outstanding principal balance and accrued interest are due and payable in full on December 15, 2007.
+As of December 31, 2001, the aggregate amount of indebtedness outstanding under the loan was \$, the largest such amount outstanding since the beginning of fiscal year 2001.